omphilejmatsobe/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This is a readme to the file 0x0C-malloc_free
+This is the readme for the more malloc free task.